 According to Gartner, 50 percent of consumers in mature markets will use smartphones or wearable-tech for making mobile payments by 2018.
-According to Forrester’s mobile payments forecast 2016-2021, mobile payments in the EU-7 are expected to rise at a CAGR of 19% – from $52 billion in 2015 to $148 billion in 2021.
+According to Forrester’s mobile payments forecast 2016-2021, mobile payments in the EU-7 are expected to rise at a CAGR of 19 percent to reach $148 billion by 2021.
 Forrester also predicts that in-person mobile payments will become a fast-growing segment, while remote mobile payments will constitute over 65% of mobile payments by 2021.

 Of late, with the emergence of contactless payment options, such as Apple pay and Google wallet, security levels have also reached an all-time high.
 This higher degree of digital security has bestowed customers with a new confidence, especially those consumers who have been laggards in the online shopping segment due to concerns over making digital payments.
 This is further expected to give a boost to cashless payment modes and in turn, lead to inflating e-commerce sales.